About Sarah Guitart

 Project Title: Shifting Relationships Within the Gulf of Maine: Exploring Tern Foraging Plasticity and the Impact of Prey Species on Tern Productivity

-Project Summary: Field work will be based in Buzzards Bay, Massachusetts, and focus on two tern species: the Common tern and the federally and state-listed Roseate tern.
+Project Overview: My field work is based in Buzzards Bay, Massachusetts, and focuses on two tern species: the Common tern and the federally and state-listed Roseate tern.
 My research goals are to 1) collect data on tern chick provisioning and compare contemporary diet to data collected in 1971 and the early 1990s and 2) evaluate how deploying trail cameras compares to the standard practice of in-person provisioning monitoring.
-Data and outcomes from this analysis will be shared with wildlife managers and partners through the northeast region.
+Data and outcomes from this analysis will be shared with wildlife managers and partners through the Northeast region.

 Images from Sarah's 2023 Field Season